dynatrace-ace/perform2021-vhot-monaco/box/repo/dtu_lab_guide/content/07_exercise_seven/index.md

 No changes are needed in this file.

-In the `monaco/exercise-seven/projects/alerting-profile/profile.yaml`, we have already the definition of these variables created:
+In `monaco/07_exercise_seven/projects/alerting-profile/profile.yaml`, definitions of these variables have been created created:

 ```yaml
 config:
     - alerting-profile-app-one: "profile.json"